Image Source: ecovative.com

 Origins of Mushroom Packaging

 What are the origins of Mushroom Packaging?
 Let’s examine its "roots:"

 The original concept of growing mycelium as the structural integrity of packaging alternatives was forged by two college students in New York who moved the idea through incubation assistance and into the company Ecovative© after winning numerous awards and prize money.
-The BoxMaker first met Ecovative at a Pack Expo tradeshow a few years ago.
+The BoxMaker first met Ecovative at Pack Expo, a major packaging industry trade show.
 The concept was innovative and disruptive for sure, but manufacturing process and scale were in their infancy and getting product to the West Coast was not financially feasible yet.
 After a few years, Ecovative partnered with one of the largest packaging companies in the world, Sealed Air Corporation©, as its marketing and distribution licensee in North America, and has since expanded to Europe and beyond.

 The scale of partnering with Sealed Air Corporation has brought increased manufacturing capabilities and supply chain efficiencies to allow Mushroom Packaging to become available to the rest of North America.
 Since the product is grown in tray-like tools it was essential to partner with a manufacturing company capable of bringing square footage of space and development dollars for the high cost ramp-up of tooling and logistics.
 The partnership seems to be plugging along as each year brings more availability and design work to the global marketplace.